 Early morning, take a drive in the park to witness the park as it wakes up.
 Afterwards, depart from Awash, returning to Addis Ababa.
 On the way you can stop in Sodere to take a shower in the therapeutic hot springs waters.

 Daily trip, $150 per person.

 DAY TRIPS FROM ADDIS ABABA

-We have confirmed group trip leaving every day.
+We have confirmed group trip on a daily basis

 This is a full day trip north of Addis to visit the scenic Blue Nile Gorge and the historic Debre Libanos Monastery.